Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 There are several different kinds of computational units, so let's start from the one present in desktop PCs: the CPU.

 <div class="highlight-box">
-The <strong>Central Processing Unit</strong> (CPU) is an integrated circuit that implements a general-purpose computer.
-When turned on, it starts executing a list of instructions specified by a program.
-The hardware remains the same, but it carries out <span tt="cpu_non_triviality">different computations</span> based on the instructions given (e.g. the software).
+The <strong>Central Processing Unit</strong> (CPU) is an integrated circuit that implements a general-purpose computer, capable of performing a fixed number of operations.
+These operations are called <strong>machine instructions</strong>.
+Once turned on, <span tt="cpu_non_triviality">the CPU starts executing the machine instructions specified in a program</span>, which is a finite list of machine instructions.
+The set of all valid machine instructions that a program can use, is defined in the <strong>Instruction Set Architecture</strong> (<span tt="isa">ISA</span>) of the CPU.
 </div>

 In embedded systems, <span tt="cpu_types">many different types of CPUs</span> are used as the computational unit.
 The terminology can be confusing at first, as we use different names based on clock speed, core count, integrated RAM size and capabilities.